Tavar Zawacki: Abstract Arrow period (2014–2016)

+“Incognito” mural painted by Tavar Zawacki in Johannesburg, South Africa in 2015, created during the City of Gold Festival.
+The 33-meter-tall work layers overlapping arrow forms, generating secondary shapes where the colors intersect.

 In June 2014 Zawacki participated in the Artscape mural festival in Malmö, Sweden, where he painted an eight-story mural titled Metamorphosis using a color scheme based on the CMYK color model.

 Later that year he held a three-month residency in Detroit, Michigan, in preparation for his solo exhibition Remix at Inner State Gallery.
 The exhibition featured laser-cut wood panels reconfigured into new compositions, described as an exploration of the balance between curved and linear forms.

 In October 2015 Zawacki painted a 33-meter-tall by 17-meter-wide mural titled Incognito in Johannesburg, South Africa, as part of the City of Gold Festival.
 The work, completed over ten days, layered overlapping arrow forms in varied colors, producing secondary shapes at their intersections.

 In March 2016 he presented 12 Months at Galerie SOON in Zürich, Switzerland.
 The exhibition consisted of works reflecting Zawacki's associations with each month of the year, integrating his arrow motif into varied abstract patterns and color combinations.

 That summer Zawacki was artist-in-residence for the Quin Arts program at the Quin Hotel in New York City.
 Curated by DK Johnston, the exhibition presented 36 mixed-media works in acrylic and resin on wood, marking his first solo show in New York.

 Metamorphosis (2017)

+Installation view of Tavar Zawacki’s 2017 exhibition Metamorphosis in Berlin.
+The show featured large-scale Op art and hard-edge works and was the first time Zawacki exhibited publicly under his real name following two decades working anonymously as ABOVE.

 In January 2017 Zawacki ended his anonymity and began creating and signing works under his birth name.

 In September 2017 he presented the solo exhibition Metamorphosis at Urban Spree Galerie in Berlin.
 The exhibition included large-format canvases incorporating Op art, Trompe-l'œil, CMYK, and Hard-edge painting approaches.
 It marked the first time in his career that he publicly exhibited works signed with his real name.

 That same month, his second monograph, also titled Metamorphosis, was published by Urban Spree Books.
 The 168-page volume surveys his work from the 2014 Remix exhibition in Detroit through the 2017 Berlin show, including outdoor murals and indoor works produced during that period.